 Given the present social and political emphasis on educational qualifications as the main path to economic growth, employment and social inclusion, academic failure and early school leaving became major focuses of social concern throughout Europe, leading to moral judgements and demands towards youngsters and their families (Alves, 2007).
 However, the main focus of conflict of these youngsters is the formal education system and, more specifically, the school and its' professionals.
 Traditional perspectives tend to focus on youngsters' (and families') disabilities, non-normative beliefs and disruptive behaviours, as well on parents' poverty and low qualifications, in order to explain their academic failure and inability to conform to school norms and cultures, thus leading to school disaffection and, eventually, school dropout.
-Nevertheless, education as a basic right and a precondition to citizenship and social inclusion for all (Tilleczek et al, 2011).
+Nevertheless, educational policies and school norms can also be questioned in terms of their ability to guarantee education as a basic right and a precondition to citizenship and social inclusion for all (Tilleczek et al, 2011).